-Tomas Bjöersdorff from Kalmar started his own fundraising connection with his 70th birthday.
-A large party was organized with the theme "Sällskapsresan" (The Company Trip), and together the guests raised SEK 14,700 SEK Erikshjälpen's work in Bangladesh.
+Tomas Bjöersdorff from Kalmar launched a fundraiser celebrate his 70th birthday.
+A large party was held with the theme “The Group Trip,” and together the guests raised 14,700 SEK Erikshjälpen’s work in Bangladesh.

 "It was a party to remember!
 Life begins at 70, everything before that is research," Tomas says enthusiastically.